 All were indeed typically quiet and calm throughout the process, until each lamb left the harem.
-Baleful bleats then rang in our ears each time, as fool, or fools, a hunched threesome, slowly moved towards the green cart shed doors.
+Baleful bleats then rang in our ears each time, as fool, or fools, a hunched threesome, slowly moved towards the double, green, cart-house doors.

 So there was a palpable lightening of mood within 12 hours, on the sunny, frosty Sunday morning as we headed off to Aberglasney’s excellent Christmas fair.

 Gifts were found.
 Excellent locally roasted coffee, frothed by those cheery Coaltown boys from Ammanford, and prize winning local honey bought.
 Back home, and before lunch the bigger fool nipped down to the wet meadows to check the other half of our small flock.
 Older ewes and ewe lambs.

 Having worked at areas of weak fencing recently, I wasn’t convinced that she had escaped.
 Might she have got tangled in brambles?
 A quick check through the wood on the far side of the stream found no trace.
 A quick glance over the still frozen pond gave no clues.
 Why no noise?